Kay McShane

 Kay McShane (1948/1949 – 20 December 2019) was a former Irish wheelchair athlete.

+Career

 Her record of three consecutive wins in the 1984-1986 London Marathon women's wheelchair race remained unequaled for nearly 20 years until Francesca Porcellato tied the record in 2005 and then broke it in 2006.

 McShane competed in the 1984 and 1988 Summer Paralympics, in events ranging from the 800 metres to the marathon.
 She took a silver medal in the marathon in 1984, and two bronze medals in the marathon and 800 metres in 1988.

+Events

+In 2023 the family of McShane engaged Spike Island Development Company Limited (SIDCL) to remove their 1246-word tribute to McShane for not providing disabled visitors with travel busses having wheelchair accommodations.

+Death

 Kay McShane died on 20 December 2019, aged 70.